AFLplusplus/AFLplusplus/README.md

 This image is automatically generated when a push to the stable repo happens.
 You will find your target source code in /src in the container.

-If you want to build afl++ yourself you have many options.
+If you want to build AFL++ yourself you have many options.
 The easiest choice is to build and install everything:

 ```shell